-- Definition: The number of enforcement cases that allege a threat to public health, safety, or welfare or a violation of professional standards of care and the disposition of those cases. - Purpose/Importance: The measure helps to gauge agency workload and effectiveness with regard to more-involved enforcement cases. - Source and Collection of Data: TBAE internal database, TBAsE. - Method of Calculation: Method of Calculation: From TBASE, the universe will consist of all enforcement matters with an entry in the Case Type field of "Case" or "Complaint" with a Board Approved Date within the reporting fiscal year and a Violation Status ID of "Violation found by ED" or "Violation found by Board," and excluding all records with specified rule/statute citations in the Violations field indicating that the infraction was a title violation or a continuing education violation.
+- Definition: The number of enforcement cases that allege a threat to public health, safety, or welfare or a violation of professional standards of care and the disposition of those cases. - Purpose/Importance: The measure helps to gauge agency workload and effectiveness with regard to more-involved enforcement cases. - Source and Collection of Data: TBAE internal database, TBAsE. - Method of Calculation: Method of Calculation: From TBAsE, the universe will consist of all enforcement matters with an entry in the Case Type field of "Case" or "Complaint" with a Board Approved Date within the reporting fiscal year and a Violation Status ID of "Violation found by ED" or "Violation found by Board," and excluding all records with specified rule/statute citations in the Violations field indicating that the infraction was a title violation or a continuing education violation.
 (A bulleted list of specified citations follows below.)
 The Disposition of the responsive records is reported and categorized based on sanction type similar to the "Number of enforcement actions by sanction type" measure.
 If no "Board Approved Date" is available, then "Case Closed Date" will determine the fiscal year.
 Roster data are saved for future review.
 Citations to be excluded are:

-- o Did not fulfill mandatory continuing education requirements - Reported false information regarding continuing education - Use of any form of the word "architect" or "architecture" by an unqualified firm - o Practiced or used of title "architect" or "architecture" while registration was delinquent - o A person other than an architect who advertised using the title architect or architectural designer - o Failed to fulfill mandatory continuing education requirements - Reported false information regarding Interior Designer's continuing education - o Use of title "interior designer" or term "interior design" while registration was delinquent - A person other than an interior designer who advertised using the title "interior designer" or offered "interior design" services. - o Did not fulfill mandatory continuing education requirements - Reported false information regarding landscape architects continuing education - o Unauthorized practice or use of title "landscape architect" while registration was delinquent - o Unauthorized practice or use of title "landscape architect" while registration was delinquent - A person other than a landscape architect used the title "landscape architect" or offered or performed "landscape architect". - o A person other than an architect practicing architecture or using the regulated title - Failure to maintain continuing education records - Failure to complete a minimum of eight (8) CEPH for each annual registration period - Failure to complete a minimum of eight (8) CEPH for each annual registration period - Failure to maintain continuing education records - Practiced or used of title "architect" or "architecture" while registration was delinquent. - Fail to record Continuing Education activities - Data Limitations: None. - Calculation Type: Non-cumulative - New Measure: No.
+- Did not fulfill mandatory continuing education requirements - Reported false information regarding continuing education - Use of any form of the word "architect" or "architecture" by an unqualified firm - Practiced or used of title "architect" or "architecture" while registration was delinquent - o A person other than an architect who advertised using the title architect or architectural designer - Failed to fulfill mandatory continuing education requirements - Reported false information regarding Interior Designer's continuing education - Use of title "interior designer" or term "interior design" while registration was delinquent - A person other than an interior designer who advertised using the title "interior designer" or offered "interior design" services. - Reported false information regarding landscape architects continuing education - o Unauthorized practice or use of title "landscape architect" while registration was delinquent - A person other than a landscape architect used the title "landscape architect" or offered or performed "landscape architect". - o A person other than an architect practicing architecture or using the regulated title - Failure to maintain continuing education records - o Failure to complete a minimum of eight (12) CEPH for each annual registration period - o Failure to complete a minimum of eight (8) CEPH for each annual registration period - Failure to maintain continuing education records - Practiced or used of title "architect" or "architecture" while registration was delinquent. - Fail to record Continuing Education activities - Falsely certifying Continuing Education requirement - Failure to complete mandatory continuing education - Failure to complete mandatory continuing education requirement - Data Limitations: None. - Calculation Type: Non-cumulative - New Measure: No.